Credit Card Payoff Calculators determine credit card payment period

 New balance after 2nd payment = $938.40 - $100 = $838.40

 The calculation of the interest, principal payment and balance goes on till the outstanding balance is less than $100.
 At that time, Emma will just need to pay what she owes.
-This is how Credit Card Payment Calculator (or Credit Card Interest Calculator) works out a payment schedule.
+This is how a Credit Card Payment Calculator works out a payment/amortization schedule.

-The variables associated with Credit Card Payoff Calculators (Credit Card Interest Calculator) are defined as follows:
+The variables associated with a Credit Card Payoff Calculator are:

 • Card balance: It is the total outstanding debt (including principal and interest) that you'd like to pay off.